 The Death of The Customer Journey

-It’s time to forget about “customer journeys.”
+It’s time to forget about the “customer journey.”
 Sounds radical?
 Let me explain.

 Today, consumers face a non-stop flood of content that is designed to get them to buy.